Skip to content

 4. Law firm meeting management tools

 One of the largest overhead costs law firms face is office rent.
-While you can not cut the cost of office space entirely, you can ensure you are making the most of your current space and reduce admin tasks with law firm meeting management tools like AskCody.
+While you cannot cut the cost of office space entirely, you can ensure you are making the most of your current space and reduce admin tasks with law firm meeting management tools like AskCody.

 AskCody can help your firm:

-• Streamline the guest check-in process by automatically sending directions, wifi login instructions, and meeting location updates or other vital information
+- Streamline the guest check-in process by automatically sending directions, WiFi login instructions, and meeting location updates or other vital information

 Final thoughts on finding and fixing profit killers